Have you heard of clothing subscription services? I must admit, I had no idea you could get a clothing subscription box until a few years ago.

 My preference would be to wear a black t-shirt and jeans every day of my life, but I found that when I dressed to fit my shape I felt better about myself and was even more productive!
 After I lost weight and got fit for good, nothing in my closet fit, so I’ve spent the last several years rebuilding my wardrobe.

-Here’s my review of three different clothing subscription services, Stitch Fix, Le Tote, and Rent the Runway.
+An unbiased review of Stitch Fix, Le Tote, and Rent the Runway

 My first experience with a clothing subscription service was Stitch Fix.